 Find background information about Mocks and endo-testing under XP2000 conference paper.

-For an extended example, see Using Testing Frameworks with Groovy
+For an extended example, see Groovy Mocks and Java Mocks - An Extended Example

 An ordinary Groovy or Java class that's instance or class methods are to be called.